mrismanaziz/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## I’m only familiar with 25 letters in the English language.
+I don’t know why.